 For the goals to be reached, everyone needs to do their part: governments, civil society and the private sector.

-We see the 17 universal SDGs as an opportunity to align our priorities with those that can support global development.
+For Novo Nordisk, these goals present an opportunity to step up on sustainability, providing better health care for more people and delivering on an aspiration of zero environmental impact by 2030.
+We see the SDGs as an opportunity to align our priorities with those that can support global development.
 To achieve the 169 targets in the SDGs we aim to work through partnerships with both public and private organisations across multiple goals.
 We particularly welcome the recognition of the importance of the growing burden of diabetes and other non-communicable diseases (NCDs).

 “There is a growing acknowledgement of the importance of the private sector in working with institutions, governments and others to solve problems – and Novo Nordisk is ready to forge new partnerships.”